Close sites icon close

 Looking Ahead: Towards a Comprehensive Asylum System

-As global displacement continues to rise, cooperation between the Government of Malaysia, United Nations agencies, civil society and international partners remains essential to ensure that those fleeing persecution and conflict are protected, while sustainable solutions are found.
+As global displacement continues to rise, cooperation among the Government of Malaysia, United Nations agencies, civil society and international partners remain essential ensure protection for those fleeing persecution and conflict, while advancing practical and sustainable solutions.

 UNHCR helps to save lives and build better futures for the millions of people forced to flee their homes.